aldolat/private-content/readme.txt

 = 2.0 =

-In order to use this version in all new changes, you have to deactivate and uninstall this plugin.
-Then, you can install it again.
-This is necessary to let the plugin create the new capabilities.
+Upgrade in order to use the new role-only feature.

 = 1.0 =